-Nationstar Mortgage officially announced its name change to “Mr. Cooper” this week in what appears to be an effort to make a fresh start with a more appealing and consumer friendly image.
+Nationstar Mortgage, which was once on the brink of failure, officially announced its name change to “Mr. Cooper” this week in what appears to be an effort to make a fresh start with a more appealing and consumer friendly image.

 At first glance, the name Mr. Cooper sounds strange for a mortgage lender, but it kind of aligns with the hipster mortgage lenders that seem to be making their way to the forefront these days.

 Some examples include Clara, SoFi, and Homie, all of which are appealing to Millennials instead of baby boomers, with fresh marketing tactics and less of that stale, serious financial stuff no one seems to be interested in anymore.

 Heading down to the bank and sitting down with an associate at a big oak desk doesn’t really fly these days for most people.

 They’d rather sit at their own desk and shop mortgage rates, learn about loan programs, and apply for a mortgage without speaking to a human.
 And there’s nothing wrong with that.